awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-choosing-signed-urls-cookies.md

 ## Using Both Signed URLs and Signed Cookies<a name="private-content-using-signed-urls-and-cookies"></a>

-If you use both signed URLs and signed cookies to control access to the same objects and a viewer uses a signed URL to request an object, CloudFront determines whether to return the object to the viewer based only on the signed URL\.
+If you use both signed URLs and signed cookies to control access to the same files and a viewer uses a signed URL to request a file, CloudFront determines whether to return the file to the viewer based only on the signed URL\.